About Us

 Paul Ruffin, Ph.D.

-Paul Ruffin was a Texas State University System Regents’ Professor and Distinguished Professor of English at SHSU.
-He was the founding editor of the Texas Review and founder and director of Texas Review Press.
-He authored two novels, five collections of short fiction, four books of essays, seven collections of poetry, and he edited and co-edited dozens of other books.
+Paul Ruffin (1942-2016) served as the 2009 Texas State Poet Laureate, Texas State University System Regents’ Professor, and Distinguished Professor of English at SHSU.
+He was the founder and director of TRP and the founding editor of the Texas Review.
+The award-winning author of two novels, five collections of short fiction, four books of essays, seven collections of poetry, Ruffin also edited and co-edited dozens of other books and was widely published in magazines, journals, anthologies, and textbooks.

 TRP, like most nonprofit university presses, needs outside financial support to meet its publishing objectives.
 TRP is committed to providing valuable resources to our university, our region, and the academic community, but we also strive to be one of the nation’s leading literary university presses.
 To accomplish our goals, the Press needs your support.